Glass dropper bottles of herbal tinctures made from locally grown herbs at Foggy River Farm

 What Is a Herbal Tincture?

-A herbal tincture is a concentrated liquid extract made by steeping herbs in a solvent — most often alcohol, and sometimes glycerin.
-Over time, the solvent pulls specific compounds out of the plant and into the liquid, creating a shelf-stable extract that’s taken in small amounts.
+At its simplest, a herbal tincture is a concentrated & shelf-stable liquid extract made by steeping herbs in a solvent.
+Over time, the solvent gently pulls specific compounds out of the plant and into the liquid, creating an extract you take internally in small amounts (a teaspoon or less).

 Water (Teas & Infusions)